-CharitySaver was born in the midst of the Covid pandemic when charities were suffering as never before, unable to utilise most of the traditional fundraising methods they had previously relied on and desperately needing to reduce their costs.
+CharitySaver was born in the midst of the Covid pandemic when charities were suffering as never before, unable to utilise most of the traditional fundraising methods they had previously relied on and desperately needing ways to reduce their costs.

 Meet the Team

-Ian has enjoyed a career as a UK Newspaper Publisher within Mainstream media and also successfully launched and overseen the growth of 5 National Magazines, in print, and of course digital.
+Ian has enjoyed a career as a UK newspaper publisher within mainstream media and also successfully launched and overseen the growth of 5 National Magazines, in print and of course digital.

-He has always supported Charities with Press Releases and New Initiatives that have helped raise funds and awareness.
+He has always supported charities with Press Releases and New Initiatives that have helped raise funds and awareness.

-Ian firmly believes that Zero fundraising costs is just the start of what Charities should expect.
+Ian firmly believes that Zero fundraising costs is just the start of what charities should expect.

-He has supported Brain and Colon Cancer Charities and offers Charity Saver his advice on analytical and process-oriented expertise and planning processes, aiding us in our global growth.
+He has supported Brain and Colon Cancer Charities and provides Charity Saver with his experience & advice on analytical and process-oriented expertise and planning processes, aiding us in our global growth.

 Julie has enjoyed a rewarding career in Retail over the last 43 Years and has been successful in holding Senior Management positions at companies including Sears, Arcadia and Benetton.